philadams-zz/to-not-do/random-questions.md

 random questions (to-not-do)
 ============================

+- what are people's phone background images like? how often do they change them? how might we best study this?
 - what happens to social network accounts when people die? (this is now a 3+ year-old idea as of 2013; and brubaker has literally written the book on it since)